YV3399/E-jet-family-YV/Documentation/guide.markdown

 - Scroll wheel: twist outer ring of CCD data entry knob.
 - Shift + scroll wheel: twist inner ring of CCD data entry knob.

+## Startup Procedure

+The E-Jet has a largely automatic engine start procedure, driven by the FADEC (Fully Autonomous Digital Engine Control).
+Normal startup procedure goes something like this:

+1. Verify that throttle levers are in the "idle" position, and the IGNITION switches (center pedestal) are in the "AUTO" position.
+2. Switch on both batteries (overhead panel, bottom left).
+3. Start the APU (overhead panel, center column, second panel from top).
+4. Turn on APU GEN and AC BUS MASTER (overhead panel, leftmost panel).
+5. Open the engine switch covers (center pedestal), and flip the left engine switch into the "START" position.
+6. Watch N1 and N2 for the left engine come alive (EICAS screen)
+7. When the left starter switch has flipped back into the "RUN" position, repeat steps 4 and 5 for the right engine.
+8. Close the engine switch covers.
+9. Turn on IDG 1 and IDG 2 (overhead panel, top left)
+10. Turn off batteries and APU (overhead panel)

 ## Autopilot

 ### Glareshield Panel Controls